What are sixth form colleges and how do they differ from school? - CCCG

 What are sixth form colleges and how do they differ from school?

 Leaving school this summer?
-Here’s why you may want to consider going to a sixth form college after your GCSEs.
+Here’s why you may want to consider going to a Sixth Form college after your GCSEs.

 What are sixth form colleges and how do they differ from school?